wix/stylable/_docs/guides/theme-component-library.md

 The components in the library should be as easy to style and theme as possible.
 We recommend following these guidelines when planning

-* Components should be styled as minimally as possible, other than to describe layout or [custom states](../references/pseudo-classes.md).
-A component should expose a good [**Style API**](./component-basics.md) and its custom states, and contain the minimal styling required for the component to function.
+* Component authors should expose a good Style API and its [custom states](../references/pseudo-classes.md), and contain the least possible styling required for the component to function, e.g., layout only.
 (When styling is required as part of the component functionality, it should be explained in a comment, as well as documentation).
 * Reusable vars should be declared outside of component.
 The component can use vars for common values that are less likely to be override-able.
-Colors, for example, should almost never be hard-coded in a component.
+For example, don't define colors in a component
 * Variants should be declared in the main `project.st.css` file, and should not be part of the component code unless required.

 ## Themable Project Structure